igortopcin/galaxy-docker/README.md

 createdb -O galaxy galaxy
 ```

-Finally, run ``docker build -t galaxy .`` and then you are ready to run galaxy with postgres.
+Now you are ready to run galaxy.
+Note that the first time galaxy is run, it will try to bootstrap the database (create tables and initial data).
 Examples:

 ```shell
 docker run -d --name galaxy --link postgres -p 8080:8080 galaxy